dolph/recipes/gumbo.md

 Gumbo
 =====

-- 1 tablespoon plus 1/2 cup vegetable oil
-- 1 pound smoked sausage, such as andouille or kielbasa, cut crosswise 1/2-inch thick pieces
-- 4 pounds chicken thighs, skin removed
-- 1 tablespoon Essence or Creole seasoning, recipe follows
-- 1 cup all-purpose flour
-- 2 cups chopped onions
-- 1 cup chopped celery
-- 1 cup chopped bell peppers
-- 1 teaspoon salt
-- 1/4 teaspoon cayenne
-- 3 bay leaves
-- 9 cups chicken stock or canned low-sodium chicken broth
-- 1/2 cup chopped green onions
-- 2 tablespoons chopped parsley leaves
-- 1 tablespoon file powder
-- White Rice, recipe follows
-- Hot sauce

 In a large enameled cast iron Dutch oven or large pot, heat 1 tablespoon of the vegetable oil over medium-high heat.

+- 1 tablespoon vegetable oil

 Add the sausage and cook until well browned, about 8 minutes.

 Remove the sausage with a slotted spoon and drain on paper towels.
 Set aside.

+- 1 pound smoked sausage, such as andouille or kielbasa, cut crosswise 1/2-inch thick pieces

 Season the chicken with the Essence and add in batches to the fat remaining in the pan.
 Cook over medium-high heat until well browned, 5 to 6 minutes.
 Remove the chicken from the pan, let cool, and then refrigerate until ready to use.

+- 4 pounds chicken thighs, skin removed
+- 1 tablespoon Essence or Creole seasoning, recipe follows

 Combine the remaining 1/2 cup oil and the flour in the same Dutch oven over medium heat.
 Cook, stirring slowly and constantly for 20 to 25 minutes, to make a dark brown roux, the color of chocolate.

+- 1 cup all-purpose flour
+- 1/2 cup vegetable oil

 Add the onions, celery, and bell peppers and cook, stirring, until wilted, 4 to 5 minutes.
 Add the reserved sausage, salt, cayenne, and bay leaves, stir, and cook for 2 minutes.

+- 2 cups chopped onions
+- 1 cup chopped celery
+- 1 cup chopped bell peppers
+- 1 teaspoon salt
+- 1/4 teaspoon cayenne
+- 3 bay leaves

 Stirring, slowly add the chicken stock, and cook, stirring, until well combined.
 Bring the mixture to a boil.
 Reduce the heat to medium-low and cook, uncovered and stirring occasionally, for 1 hour.

+- 9 cups chicken stock or canned low-sodium chicken broth

 Add the reserved chicken to the pot and simmer for 1 1/2 hours, skimming off any fat that rises to the surface.
 Remove the pot from the heat.